aistats/aistats2022/reviewer_guidelines.md

     promise to release code are only accepted conditionally on the authors releasing their code publicly (e.g. on GitHub) by the camera ready deadline.
 You help the Program Chairs to identify such papers by answering this question.

-11. **Additional Comments.
-Add your additional comments, feedback and suggestions for improvement, as well as any further questions for the authors.
-(Optional)**

-    Add here any additional comment you might have about the submission, including questions and suggestions for improvement.

 12. **Score:**